 Sprint planning meetings are meant to define the scope of upcoming work by deciding which tasks from the overall project backlog should be moved into the sprint backlog.
 Sprint planning can be especially difficult with remote team members, due to the detailed work that is involved and that needs to be documented.
 Below are a few tips to help improve your online sprint planning meetings:

-- Focus on good backlog grooming before this meeting so it can run as efficiently as possible.
+- Focus on developing a thoroughly groomed team backlog prior to sprint planning so the meeting can run as efficiently as possible.

 - Utilize video conferencing to encourage engagement.

-- Screenshare the sprint board, and open each story under discussion.
+- Screenshare the Kanban board, and open each story under discussion.

 - Update every story and task that is discussed to create reference points that can be reviewed later.

 - Utilize your tools as much as possible, including for story estimating.